Cosmo-Tech/cosmotech-api-java-client/docs/WorkspaceApi.md

 # **addWorkspaceAccessControl**
 > WorkspaceAccessControl addWorkspaceAccessControl(organizationId, workspaceId, workspaceAccessControl)

-Add a control access to the Workspace
+add a control acccess to the Workspace

 ### Example
 ```java